ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 {% include gallery.html images="2023-09-14-north-mongolia/2/monastary.webp,2023-09-14-north-mongolia/2/monastary_3.webp" caption="Our evening hike to the viewpoint of the monastery." %}

 After eating dinner, we retired to the tourist camp, where a ger was waiting for the four of us.
-In bed, Anuka explained a little bit about the simple and yet effective ger architecture.
+In bed, Anuka explained a little bit about the simple, yet effective ger architecture.

 {% include photo.html url="2023-09-14-north-mongolia/2/ger.webp" description="The design of a ger.
 The ceiling is supported by a central wooden support with a circular window on top.
 The woodstove sits underneath this, and the chimney feeds through a segment of the window.
 From the centerpiece emanates 80 spokes.
 Layers of plastic and fabric lay on top of these spokes, forming the roof." %}